kwigley/advent-of-code/README.md

 # Advent of Code 2021

-https://adventofcode.com/2021 solutions written in Rust 🦀
+Solutions for https://adventofcode.com/2021 written in Rust 🦀.

+⚠️ Solutions are not optimized and do not handle errors correctly!